 The evaporators will be used as part of the solution mining process at the K+S mine.
-In fact, these are the first two of six evaporators being shipped to K+S site; B & W will ship four more units in spring of 2015.
+In fact, these are the first two of six evaporators being shipped to the K+S site; B & W will ship four more units in the spring of 2015.

 Believe it or not, these are the smaller of the nine evaporators that K+S will use in the solution mining process, according to Sam Farris, vice-president of operations for K+S at the Legacy Project.

-“We get a brine from the solution mining process, so it’s got some potash in it.
+“We get brine from the solution mining process, so it’s got some potash in it.
 But we have concentrate it by boiling water from that brine.
 Those vessels are basically giant tea kettles.’’